North Avenue Construction Rolls On

 - The utilities will be moved underground to protect them and improve appearance.

 - New trees will be planted.

-- New street and pedestrian lighting will be installed that is in keeping with campus standards.
+- New street and pedestrian lighting will be installed to match campus standards outlined in the master plan.

 Unlike the utility work on the north side of North Avenue, which was completed at night, all utility work on the south side will be completed from 9 a.m. to 4 p.m., so be prepared for lane closures.

 “The logic behind the utility work being done at night was that the Georgia Power lines had to be relocated under North Avenue, so the Georgia Department of Transportation made Georgia Power complete this work at night,” Lamia said.

 Once the work is completed, from Luckie to Burge, the section of the sidewalk from Burge to the Alumni/Faculty House will receive the same upgrades.